 The GCCCD EEO Officer is designated as the person responsible for receiving complaints filed pursuant to Title 5, Section 53026, 59307, 59327, 59328 of the California Code of Regulations and coordinating their investigation.
-The actual investigation of complaints may be assigned to other GCCCD staff or to outside persons/organizations under contract with the GCCCD in the event the EEO Officer is named in the complaint or is implicated by the allegations in the complaint in situations which may include a complaint made against the EEO Officer or any member of Senior Leadership.
+The actual investigation of complaints may be assigned to other GCCCD staff or to outside persons/organizations under contract with the GCCCD in situations which may include but is not limited to a complaint made against the EEO Officer or any member of Senior Leadership or other conflict of interests situations.
 GCCCD complaints on EEO matters will be handled in accordance with Title 5 regulations.